verifyica-team/verifyica/API.md

 # API

-Verifyica has various core interfaces / classes that make up up the API.
+Verifyica has various core interfaces / classes / annotations that make up the API.

 ---